VBE | SDVBE

 Created in response to corporate demand, our program mirrors established standards like NMSDC and WBENC to ensure veteran businesses are truly 51% owned, operated, and controlled by U.S. military veterans.

-NaVOBA certification delivers credibility, integrity, and a competitive edge—for both corporations and veteran-owned businesses.
+NaVOBA certification delivers credibility and a competitive edge—for both corporations and Veteran-Owned businesses.

 Before applying, it’s important to understand both the application process and how to use your certification once approved.